 If your customers enjoy the look of black-eyed Susans, keep in mind that they aren’t the only ones, as bees, birds and butterflies will also appreciate them before the weather gets too chilly.
 As an added bonus, these flowers are able to handle cooler conditions well and are easy to grow.
 Many will start their blooming in the summer and will continue to flower well into the fall.

 While it’s true that goldenrods have garnered negative attention due to the belief that they cause ragweed allergies, green industry experts say that’s just not the case.
 These hardy plants do well in even the most basic of soils and they thrive in full sun or light shade.
 Their coloring is ideal for fall and will truly pop when paired with either bright green or deep purple foliage.

-If customers want to continue to the trend of having edible options in their yards, talk to them about bringing in fruit trees that will offer dramatic colored leaves, fall fruits and the ability to stay around well after the leaves have fallen off.
+If customers want to continue the trend of having edible options in their yards, talk to them about bringing in fruit trees that will offer dramatically colored leaves, fall fruits, and the ability to stay around well after the leaves have fallen off.

 Ornamental grasses add character to a space, but they also can add in some much-needed movement.
 Since these wispy additions will move with every breeze that makes its way through, it will help add some life into a space that otherwise might just appear stagnant.

 When working with grasses that have taller stalks, plant them near fences and walls.
 If planting smaller, wispier grasses, place them near the front of a garden bed border to create a softer look for the walkway.

 Contrast is also an excellent way to really bring out fall colors, and two of the best ways to create contrast are by utilizing colors and textures.
 Having plants around the area with bold forms that are planted next to those with airier looks creates a space that’s just more interesting and visually appealing.